bfisher313/AILoyaltyMaximizer-Architecture/docs/03_LOGICAL_ARCHITECTURE.md

 2.  **Tool: `calculate_flight_earnings`**

     **Description:**
-    Calculates the potential redeemable rewards currency (miles/points) and elite-qualifying metrics for a specific flight itinerary across one or more target loyalty programs.
+    Calculates the potential redeemable rewards currency (miles/points) and elite-qualifying metrics for a specific flight itinerary across one or more target loyalty programs. **The tool derives flight distances using geographic coordinates of origin and destination airports stored in the Knowledge Base Service.**

     **Invoked by:**
     `LLM Orchestration Service` (when a user asks "how much will I earn for this flight?").

     **Interacts with (Data Source):**
-    `Knowledge Base Service (GraphRAG)` (to retrieve earning rules, fare class multipliers, partner agreements).
+    `Knowledge Base Service (GraphRAG)` (to retrieve earning rules, fare class multipliers, partner agreements, **and airport coordinates**).

     **Request (Conceptual JSON):**
     ```json